grafana/agent/docs/sources/flow/tutorials/filtering-metrics.md

 ## Update the service value

-Open the `relabel.flow` file that was downloaded and change the name of the service to `api_server_v2`, then run `bash ./runt.sh relabel.flow`.
+Open the `relabel.river` file that was downloaded and change the name of the service to `api_server_v2`, then run `bash ./runt.sh relabel.river`.
 Allow the Grafana Agent to run for two minutes, then navigate to [Grafana](http://localhost:3000/explore?orgId=1&left=%5B%22now-1h%22,%22now%22,%22Mimir%22,%7B%22refId%22:%22A%22,%22instant%22:true,%22range%22:true,%22exemplar%22:true,%22expr%22:%22agent_build_info%7B%7D%22%7D%5D) page, and the new label will be updated.
 The old value `api_server` may still show up in the graph but hovering over the lines will show that that value stopped being scraped and was replaced with `api_server_v2`.

 ![](../assets/transition.png)